Ennis Lake

 Overview

 Known by longtime locals as Meadow Lake ( the Forest Service renamed it long ago), Ennis Lake was formed in 1905 when Montana Power built a dam on the Madison River at the head of the Bear Trap Canyon.
-The lake is shallow -- an average of 8 feet deep; 20 feet at the deepest -- which means the water is warm, just right for non-motorized water sports particularly in the morning before the wind comes up, and windsurfing in the windy afternoon.
+The lake is shallow -- an average of 8 feet deep; 20 feet at the deepest -- which means the water is warm, just right for water sports particularly in the morning before the wind comes up, and windsurfing in the windy afternoon.

 Location/Directions